-This one’s a super short piece as part of the Anniversary Challenge the wonderful Flowerpot Server are taking part in.
+This one’s a super short piece as part of a Discord Anniversary Challenge.
 It’s also based on an abandoned idea I had for a much longer fic!

 Long grass stretched away beneath scattered, pink-flowered cacti, emerald-needled, sweet-scented pines rising over them toward a bright blue summer sky.
 A broad spread of white sand sloped down to the soft wash of the sparkling blue sea.